oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_db_system_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
                                             <div>The cluster name for Exadata and 2-node RAC virtual machine DB systems.
-The cluster name must begin with an an alphabetic character, and may contain hyphens (-).
+The cluster name must begin with an alphabetic character, and may contain hyphens (-).
 Underscores (_) are not permitted.
 The cluster name can be no longer than 11 characters and is not case sensitive.</div>
                                         <br/>
                                             <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">cluster_name_example</div>